 You won’t see anything else like this in Oregon.
 John Day Fossil Beds National Monument in Grant and Wheeler counties comprises three distinctly unique units.
 The Painted Hills unit is famous for its multihued hills that change with the light of day; the five short paved trails here are largely accessible for all abilities.
 The Sheep Rock unit is named for the bighorn sheep that once roamed here; fossils here date back to 95 million years and visitors can explore it all on three mostly gravel trails.
 The Thomas Condon Paleontology Center (temporarily closed) is located here, housing an array of family-friendly exhibits.
 The Clarno unit is full of volcanic lahars, or mudflows, preserving hundreds of prehistoric plant and animal species frozen like tiny four-toed horses, huge rhino-like brontotheres, crocodilians, and meat-eating creodonts that once roamed ancient jungles here.
 Take a road trip to all three units and get immersed in the geology and history of the land with a “Don’t Hurt the Dirt” tour, learning how to protect and conserve the sensitive ecosystems.
-It’s worth detouring to Kam Chung State Heritage Site, a remarkably preserved 1870s Chinese medical clinic.
+It’s worth detouring to Kam Chung State Heritage Site (temporarily closed), a remarkably preserved 1870s Chinese medical clinic.
 Experienced cyclists can take on a loop of the Painted Hills Scenic Bikeway or the Old West Scenic Bikeway and enjoy stops in the friendly towns along the way.

 Counties: Grant County, Wheeler County